For the vegans and vegetarians who still love their sancocho I've created a simple Vegan 'Sancocho' Recipe (Root Stew) that is hearty and filling.

 I am not particularly fond of seitan, and I find the process of making it a little too cumbersome.
 Plus, nowadays a lot of people have been diagnosed with celiac disease, or gluten intolerance, which was pretty obscure when I first posted the recipe.
-I wanted to create one that has wider appeal.
+I wanted to create one that has a wider appeal.

-So what make this soup a sancocho?
+So what makes this soup a sancocho?